 Add the tofu to a bowl with cornstarch

-Once the tofu has been pressed, add it to a large mixing bowl and add in 2 Tbsp of cornstarch.
+Once the tofu has been pressed, add it to a large mixing bowl and add in 2 tablespoon of cornstarch.
 Mix together until the tofu is coated and no dry spots of cornstarch remain.

 Layer the tofu & bake